Emily Quartermaine: 1995–2001

 Emily returns to Port Charles and the Quartermaines, and is stunned when Zander arrives at her window asking her to run away with him.
 She declines.
 Over the objections of her family, Emily continues to spend time with him.
 She also breaks up with Juan, who later leaves town.
 With the condition he testifies against Sorel, Sonny agrees to pay his bail and hires Nikolas' aunt, Alexis Davis, to represent Zander.
 When Zander is freed, he and Emily, Sonny, and Alexis find themselves the target of a gunman outside the Port Charles Police Department.
 Though Zander was wounded attempting to protect Emily, the Quartermaines decide to send her to boarding school to protect her.
 Zander finds Emily at her school.
 The two run away together, before returning to Port Charles.

 When Edward learns the two have returned, he has Zander arrested.
 Alexis bails him out and has him move in with her.
 Emily leaves the Quartermaine mansion and moves into the boarding house above Kelly's Restaurant.
 Zander successfully testifies against Sorel, but finds himself in trouble with the law again after Edward is mugged and indicates Zander was the culprit.
 In exchange for Edward dropping the charges, Emily agrees to break up with Zander.

 Zander attempts to return to his roots as a drug dealer, but realizes how much he loves Emily.
-The two reunite, and make love for the first time on her prom night.
+The two reunite, and have sex for the first time on her prom night.
 Emily is then shocked when Skye Chandler arrives in Port Charles and reveals that Skye is Alan's illegitimate daughter from a dalliance with Dr. Rae Cummings, making Skye the eldest Quartermaine child.
 Due to Sorel's threats, Emily and Zander decide to leave town.
 Skye, jealous of Alan's relationship with Emily, agrees to give them money.
 Zander and Emily leave by train, but when the train is involved in an accident, Emily is paralyzed from the waist down.
 To be safe from Sorel while she recovers, Emily leaves for a rehabilitation center far from Port Charles in July, 2001.